eudoxia0/eudoxia0.github.io/article/_drafts/letting-claude-play-text-adventures.md

 ---
 title: Letting Claude Play Text Adventures
 summary: Experiments in cognitive architecture.
+card: letting-claude-play-text-adventures.webp
+card_source: A scene inspired by _The King in Yellow_, made with DALL-E 3.
 ---

 The other day I went to an [AI hackathon][hack] organized by my friends